—Beth McGee, CBF Senior Water Quality Scientist, researched contaminated sediments in Baltimore Harbor for her Ph.D. from the University of Maryland.

 CBF encourages the owners to work with EPA and MDE to ensure that onsite assessment and clean-up activities reduce offsite migration of contaminants.

 Bear Creek Ecologically Dead but Presents Minimal Risk to Human Health

-Scientists commissioned by CBF have concluded an investigation and analysis of offshore pollution at the former steel mill at Sparrows Point.
+In 2015, scientists commissioned by CBF concluded an investigation and analysis of offshore pollution at the former steel mill at Sparrows Point.
 They found high concentrations of toxic chemicals in the sediments in Bear Creek at levels which are deadly to organisms and the ecosystem, but sediments and water present a minimal risk to human health for people who might swim, crab, or recreate there.
 The studies were funded by the Abell Foundation.

 2015 Toxicity Testing of Baltimore Harbor Sediments (PDF)

 2015 Toxicity Testing Presentation by Lance Yonkos & Sharon Hartzell (PDF)